react-native-picker/picker/README.md

 </Picker>
 ```

-If you want to open/close picker programmatically on android, pass ref to `Picker`:
+If you want to open/close picker programmatically on android (available from version 1.16.0+), pass ref to `Picker`:

 ```javascript
 const pickerRef = useRef();